OPLSS/videography/README.md

 affiliation, and the date.
 For recordings with audio or video problems, the lead videographer created a card stating editor's notes.

-In 2018, the lead used [GIMP](https://gimp.org/) to create the cards.
+In 2018, the lead used [GIMP](https://gimp.org/) to create the cards and xcf2png from [xcftools](http://henning.makholm.net/xcftools/) to convert GIMP's XCF files to PNG format.

 The OPLSS font is named [_PT Mono Bold_](https://www.1001fonts.com/pt-mono-font.html#character-map-bold).
 "PT"